chriskrycho/v5.chriskrycho.com/site/journal/2022/Color Schemes.md

 - dark
 - system

 I chose to represent this with a radio toggle, and the JavaScript is fairly simple.
 (You can check out the entire implementation [here][ts].
-I chose to make it *slightly* more robust than it needed to be, but the whole thing is under a kilobyte.)
+I chose to make it *slightly* more robust than it absolutely “needed” to be, but the whole thing is under a kilobyte even so.)

 [ts]: TODO